danielgtaylor/huma/README.md

 ## Logging

 Huma provides a Zap-based contextual structured logger built-in.
 You can access it via the `huma.LogDependency()` which returns a `*zap.SugaredLogger`.
 It requires the use of the `huma.LogMiddleware(...)`, which is included by default.
+If you provide a custom Gin instance you should include the middleware.

 ```go
 r.Resource("/test",